WordOps/WordOps/README.md

 - Previous php upstreams in Nginx will not be overwritted
 - php5.6 and php7.0 will not be removed or uninstalled
 - previous Nginx common configurations will not be overwritted

-A tutorial will be available soon to explain how to fully migrate from EasyEngine v3 to WordOps.

 ## Usage